-Salman Khan's Radhe: Your Most Wanted Bhai A Sequel Of Wanted Or Tere Naam?
-Superstar Opens Up
+Salman Khan’s Radhe: Your Most Wanted Bhai, A Sequel To Wanted/Tere Naam?
+The Superstar Opens Up

 Salman Khan finally put all speculations to rest when he recently announced his next film, 'Radhe: Your Most Wanted Bhai' which will release after 'Dabangg 3'.
 The superstar also gave a sneak-peek into the film by dropping a one-minute motion poster with its first half featuring him as cop Chulbul Pandey of Dabangg 3, while the second half begins with music of 'Radhe Your Most Wanted Bhai' and features a montage of his photos that show him posing with a gun in his hand.

-Reportedly, Salman plays a 'half good fully mad' in the film.
+Reportedly, Salman plays a 'half good fully mad' in 'Radhe'.
 There were reports of the film being connected to either 'Wanted' or 'Tere Naam'.
-Recently at the trailer launch of the movie, the superstar finally reacted to these reports.
+Recently at the trailer launch of 'Dabangg 3', the superstar finally reacted to these reports.

 Radhe Is Not A Reboot Of Tere Naam Or Wanted